altruios/namshubettulpa/public/namshubettulpa/chapters/giving-up.md

 'M::That floor, that room.
 They are part of me...'
 ~She concentrated on the floorboards... the room - Flanagan's study -  as an extension to herself the same way her clothes were~
-*She floated in the center as the room constructed itself from her* ~Floorboards, wallpaper, couches, the desk, all flew into place ripping from her regenerating skin~ "M::Okay..."
+*She floated in the center as the room constructed itself from her.
+Floorboards, wallpaper, couches, the desk, all flew into place ripping from her regenerating skin* "M::Okay..."
 'M::Now you are in a box, you are the box...
 What good did that do?'